Ransomware hits near pre-Colonial Pipeline levels, data suggests

 But the sites, which the hackers use to pressure their victims into paying up by leaking reams of sensitive data, are now “back to normal,” he said, with 10-15 victims posted daily.

-Data privately tracked by ID Ransomware here - a malware identification site run by Emsisoft researcher Michael Gillespie - shows that submissions of malicious software dropped sharply in the days following news of the Colonial hack, only to rise higher than before.
+Data privately tracked by ID Ransomware here - a ransomware identification site run by Emsisoft researcher Michael Gillespie - shows that submissions of extortion software dropped sharply in the days following news of the Colonial hack, only to rise higher than before.

 Gillespie’s colleague Brett Callow said that one possible explanation for the dip is that some hackers put their operations on pause amid the pipeline chaos and are now clearing the backlog.